 By making sure that your automatic pool cleaners are in tip-top shape, you’ll be assured that your summer swimming season won’t be cut short by equipment breakdowns and algae blooms!

-If you don’t already have an automatic pool cleaner or if your current one is beyond the reach of simple repairs and overhauls, we recommend getting a Water TechniX Rapid Automatic Pool Cleaner.
+If you don’t already have an automatic pool cleaner or if your current one is beyond the reach of simple repairs and overhauls, we recommend getting a Water TechniX Rapid Automatic Pool Cleaner or the Water TechniX MatriX.
 Unlike other in-house brands that simply take existing models and slap a label on it and call it a day, the Water TechniX Rapid was designed by pool experts and made with top quality materials to ensure hassle-free and headache-free pool cleaning the whole season round.

 Do you have any questions about this topic or the featured products?
 No worries, we're here to help!
 Drop us a question down below and we'll get back to you ASAP.